Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 A rodent ulcer is also known as a feline eosinophilic granuloma.
 They are called indolent ulcers as well.
 They generally occur near the mucocutaneous junction at the upper or lower lip, but cats can also develop eosinophilic granulomas in places like their belly and the inside of their legs.

-Unfortunately, researchers aren’t entirely sure what causes rodent ulcers.
+Unfortunately, researchers are not entirely sure what causes rodent ulcers.
 Because the tissue tends to have a lot of eosinophils, a type of white blood cell, they are believed to result from a hypersensitivity reaction.

-What Are the Signs of a Rodent Ulcer?
+What Are the Signs of Rodent Ulcers in Cats?

 Rodent ulcers usually form on the lips, but cats can develop them inside their mouths.
 They may be small or large, and some cats will develop swollen skin at the site.
 They are reddened and raised, and they’re often ulcerated.